zeromq/czmq/README.md

     ret = ztrie_insert_route (self, "/foo/bar", &foo_bar_data, NULL);
     assert (ret == 0);

-    //  Now suppose we like to match all routes that start with '/foo' but aren't
+    //  Now suppose we like to match all routes with two tokens that start with
-    //  '/foo/bar'.
-This is possible by using regular expressions which are enclosed
+    //  '/foo/' but aren't '/foo/bar'.
+This is possible by using regular
-    //  in an opening and closing curly bracket.
-Tokens that contain regular
+    //  expressions which are enclosed in an opening and closing curly bracket.
-    //  expressions are always match after string based tokens.
+    //  Tokens that contain regular  expressions are always match after string
+    //  based tokens.
-    //  Note: There is no order in which regular expressions are sorted thus if you
+    //  Note: There is no order in which regular expressions are sorted thus
-    //  enter multiple expressions for a route you will have to make sure they don't
+    //  if you enter multiple expressions for a route you will have to make
-    //  have overlapping results.
-For example '{/foo/{[^/]+}' and '{/foo/{\d+}. int foo_other_data = 100;
+    //  sure they don't have overlapping results.
+For example '/foo/{[^/]+}'
+    //  and '/foo/{\d+} having could turn out badly. int foo_other_data = 100;
     ret = ztrie_insert_route (self, "/foo/{[^/]+}", &foo_other_data, NULL);
     assert (ret == 0);

+    //  Regular expression are only matched against tokens of the same level.
+    //  This allows us to append to are route with a regular expression as if
+    //  it were a string.
+    ret = ztrie_insert_route (self, "/foo/{[^/]+}/gulp", NULL, NULL);
+    assert (ret == 0);

     //  Routes are identified by their endpoint, which is the last token of the route.
     //  It is possible to insert routes for a node that already exists but isn't an
     //  endpoint yet.
-    ret = ztrie_insert_route (self, "/foo", NULL, NULL);
+The delimiter at the end of a route is optional and has no effect. ret = ztrie_insert_route (self, "/foo/", NULL, NULL);
     assert (ret == 0);

     //  If you try to insert a route which already exists the method will return -1. ret = ztrie_insert_route (self, "/foo", NULL, NULL);
+    assert (ret == -1);

+    //  It is not allowed to insert routes with empty tokens. ret = ztrie_insert_route (self, "//foo", NULL, NULL);
+    assert (ret == -1);

+    //  Everything before the first delimiter is ignored so 'foo/bar/baz' is equivalent
+    //  to '/bar/baz'.
+    ret = ztrie_insert_route (self, "foo/bar/baz", NULL, NULL);
+    assert (ret == 0);
+    ret = ztrie_insert_route (self, "/bar/baz", NULL, NULL);
     assert (ret == -1);

     //  Of course you are allowed to remove routes, in case there is data associated with a